James A. McKernan: Career

+McKernan is an advocate for 'action research' - research used to solve practical social problems experienced by those who encounter the problems themselves.
+He has developed 'reflective practice' techniques as tools for employing action inquiry in educational settings (Curriculum Action Research: London: Palgrave Macmillan 1998).

-McKernan is listed in Marquis' 'Who's Who in America and has served as Secretary for the Galway Itinerant Settlement Committee, Galway, Ireland which provided housing for homeless Irish "Travellers" (nomadic persons).
-He is a founding member of the Educational Studies Association of Ireland and was Editor of its journal Irish Educational Studies.
-He has also acted as General Editor of the Yearbooks of the South Atlantic Philosophy of Education Society (1998–2004) and was President of the Society during 2003-2005.
+McKernan was secretary for the Galway Itinerant Settlement Committee, Galway, Ireland, which provided housing for homeless Irish "Travellers" (nomadic persons) in Galway.
+In 1971 the group housed all thirty-six families in Galway who had been homeless - the first city to do so in Ireland.

+He is a founding member of the Educational Studies Association of Ireland and was editor of its journal Irish Educational Studies.
+He has been general editor of the Yearbooks of the South Atlantic Philosophy of Education Society (1998–2004) and was President of the Society during 2003-2005.
+He has been a finalist for the East Carolina University Lifetime Research Award.